freenas/freenas-docs/userguide/virtualmachines.rst

    VNC Device

-The :guilabel:`Port` can be set to *0* for %brand% to assign a port when the VM is started, or set to a fixed, preferred port number.
+Setting :guilabel:`Port` to *0* automatically assigns a port when the VM is started.
+If a fixed, preferred port number is needed, enter it here.

-Set :guilabel:`Delay connection until VM is up` to force the VNC client to wait until the VM has booted before attempting the connection.
+Set :guilabel:`Delay VM Boot until VNC Connects` to wait for the VNC client to connect before starting the VM.

-Use the :guilabel:`Resolution` drop-down menu to choose the default screen resolution used by the VNC session.
+:guilabel:`Resolution` sets the default screen resolution used for the VNC session.

-Select the IP address for VNC to listen on with the :guilabel:`Bind` drop-down menu.
+Select the IP address on which VNC listens with the :guilabel:`Bind`.

 To automatically pass the VNC password, enter it into the :guilabel:`Password` field.
 Note that the password is limited to 8